dylanpiera/Foundry-Pokemon-Tabletop-United-System/README.md

 [![Issues][issues-shield]][issues-url]
 [![All Release Downloads](https://img.shields.io/github/downloads/dylanpiera/Foundry-Pokemon-Tabletop-United-System/total.svg)]()

-# PTU System
+# PTR System
-A Pokemon Tabletop United System for use in FoundryVTT.
+The Pokemon Tabletop Reunited system for FoundryVTT is a continuiation of the Pokemon Tabletop United system, with balance changes, and new content, created with FoundryVTT in mind.

-For any questions, feel free to open an issue or message me on Discord: SoaringDylan#0380.
+For any questions, feel free to open an issue or message me on Discord: AsheEon#0380.
 You can also join our Discord Server for any questions & feedback: https://discord.gg/ZTFfKYDxZf

 ## How to Install